LucidtechAI/cradl-docs/get-started/upload-data-create-documents.md

-## Upload many documents to a dataset with `datasets sync`
+## Upload many documents to a dataset with `datasets create-documents`
 Uploading documents one by one is useful for small tests, but for thousands of documents it can be a slow and painful experience.
-To make the process smoother we recommend to use `datasets sync` in the [CLI](../reference/cli.md) .
+To make the process smoother we recommend to use `datasets create-documents` in the [CLI](../reference/cli.md) .
 This allows you to upload your dataset in a fast and consistent way, without worrying about looping over all the documents yourself.

 ### Upload a folder with document and ground truth pairs
 In order to upload all the documents in a folder the following convention must be utilized: